 One way to estimate power consumption with these systems is to make smaller test software pieces and then power profile these with suitable tools to make a model relevant to your requirements.
 The Nordic Semiconductor Online Power Profiler uses data gathered from real measurements for running the radio and then extracts data from it to make the estimation on energy consumption.

-Here is an example of a reading from such a measurement (click for larger version)
+Here is an example of a reading from such a measurement of an nRF52832 (click for larger version)

-In a future post, I’ll look in more detail at how to optimize energy efficiency in smart devices.
+In the next post, I’ll look in more detail at how to optimize energy efficiency in smart devices.